Beverley Goddard: Biography

 In 1982, now competing as Beverley Callender, she reached the 200 metres finals at both the European Championships in Athens and the Commonwealth Games in Brisbane, finishing fifth (22.91 secs) and sixth (22.92 secs) respectively.
 In Prague, she teamed up with Wendy Hoyte, Smallwood and Shirley Thomas to win relay silver, while in Brisbane, she won relay gold with Hoyte, Smallwood and Sonia Lannaman.
 A year later, she won a relay silver medal at the inaugural World Championships in Helsinki, along with Joan Baptiste, Kathy Cook (Smallwood) and Shirley Thomas.
 She also competed in the 100 metres.
 At her third Olympic Games in Los Angeles 1984, she won her second Olympic bronze medal, reuniting with two of her three teammates from Moscow, Heather Oakes (Hunte) and Kathy Cook.
 The fourth squad member was Simmone Jacobs.

 From 1978–1984, the British or English women's sprint relay squads won a medal at every Olympic, World, European and Commonwealth competition, both Callender and Kathy Cook were a member of every team.
 She usually ran the third leg and became a specialist in this position.
 1984 would be the last time for 29 years, that the British Women's 4 × 100 m squad won a medal at Olympic or World level.
 This ended in 2013 when they won bronze at the World Championships.

 In domestic competition, at the AAA Championships and UK Championships, she had eight second-place finishes.
 At the AAAs she was second three times in the 200 metres (1979, 1982 and 1984) and second in the 1980 100 metres.
 At the UKs, she was second three times at 100 metres (1978, 1979 and 1982) and second in the 1978 200 metres.
 She did win the 1982 UK title at 200 metres.
 She was also twice third in the AAAs 200 metres (1979, 1983) and twice third at the UK 100 metres (1979, 1983), for a total of 13 top three placements.

 As of 2022, Callender's 200 metres best, ranks her 14th on the UK all-time list.
 In the 100 metres she ranks 21st.
-Now a teacher, she is still active at Reading Athletic Club and is found each week coaching athletes there.
+Now a retired teacher.